CAIDA/catalog-data/sources/recipe/how_to_print_asn_paths_from_pybgpstream/README.md

    - "The type of the element, can be one of ‘R’ (ribs), ‘A’ (announcement), ‘W’ (withdrawal), ‘S’ (peer state), ‘’. (basestring, readonly)" - Documentation

 ### Caveats
+- The script above uses specific inputs when initializing the BGPStream object meaning their is more data that can be taken by adjusting these inputs.
+Playing around with the inputs for ```stream``` will result in different outputs.
+Check out the pybgpstream documetentation to find ways to adjust the BGPStream with other inputs.
  - This script will run through all bgpstream records until it is complete.
 This will take a long time, it is recommend the user manually interrupts the script after a couple minutes if they don't intend to use or want all the data that will be printed.